 The Sony SRS XB32 Bluetooth Bluetooth speaker has several buttons on its top panel, including the Volume, Phone / Play-Pause, Live, and Power-Pairing buttons.
 We also find the Reset, LIGHT-BATT, WPC, and Add buttons in the back of the unit in the port compartment.
 These buttons let you operate the many features of this portable but large sounding speaker.
 So here we offer our Sony SRS XB32 buttons explained guide.
-E.g. We show where to find each control on the speaker, explain its meaning and function, what any button code combination presses do, when to press them, and how to use the buttons to work the speaker overall.
+E.g. We show where to find each control on the speaker, and explain its meaning and function.
+We also describe what any button code combination presses do, when to press them, and how to use the buttons to work the speaker overall.

-Sony SRS XB32 Top Panel Buttons Explained
+Sony SRS XB32 Buttons Explained: Top Panel Buttons

 There is one row of buttons on the top of the speaker.
 They each have unique shapes.

 Plus, there are three lamps on the top, and three more in the rear port area.
 The lights tell you what the speaker is doing at any given time.
-E.g. The Power lamp lights up white when the speaker is ON.
-The Pairing Status lamp lights or blinks blue to show the current speaker connection state.
-And the LIVE light tells you that the XB32 is in stereo expansive mode.
+E.g. The Power lamp lights up white when the speaker is ON, and the Pairing Status lamp lights or blinks blue to show the current speaker connection state.
+Additionally, the LIVE light tells you that the XB32 is in stereo expansive mode.
 Further, there’s a CHARGE lamp that blinks when the battery is getting low, and glows steadily as you charge the speaker.
 Also there, we find the ADD and WPC lamps.
 These illuminate when either of these modes is in effect.
 And finally, there’s the micro USB charging, and Audio In (AUX) ports.

 The Power / Pairing Button